sgeorgiev1993-gif/kingscross-hospitality-ai/README.md

 Purpose:
 Capture clean seasonal demand volatility signals under a frozen model.

+Dataset lock:
+From 22 Dec 2025 to 7 Jan 2026, the anomaly engine and signal weights were frozen.
-All insights are observational, not prescriptive.
+All insights are derived from an unchanged seasonal model.